Last Updated on March 11, 2021 by Julia Wilson

 Kittens recover very quickly from surgery and are almost always fine to go home the same day.

-Each veterinarian is different, ten years ago there were many who still preferred to desex at 6 months of age, but you will find the majority will now perform the surgery on younger kittens.
+Each veterinarian is different, ten years ago many still preferred to desex at 6 months of age, but you will find the majority will now perform the surgery on younger kittens.

 Do I need to get my cat desexed?